real-general-iroh/PD-AHK-Duty-Menu/README.md

       - Dropdown menu for the type of license(s) to suspend
         - **Please note that you only need to input the required information.**  For example, if you are issuing a parking citation, you do not need to input the `Player ID`, `Demerit Info`, or `License Type`.
 You only need to select the type of citation if you are only issuing a citation.
     - `Hand Citation`: Does the RP of handing the citation to the driver
+  - `Felony Stop`: Step 1-5 of the demands to be given over the megaphone to the driver and passengers during a felony stop.
+  - `Arrest`:
+    - `Cuff`: Does the RP for attempting to cuff an arrestee
+    - `Uncuff`: Does the RP for attempting to uncuff an arrestee
+    - `Frisk`: Does the RP for attempting to frisk someone
+    - `Frisk for License`: Does the RP of attempting to locate an ID on someone
+    - `Frisk for Keys`: Does the RP of attempting to locate a set of keys
+    - `Unlock Cuffed Person's Car`: Does the RP of taking the keys out, unlocking the car, and putting them back
+    - `View Cuffed License`: Does the RP of viewing a cuffed person's license after they `/license [ID]` you
+  - `Scene Management`:
+    - `Grab Barriers`: Does the RP of grabbing barriers from the trunk of a cruiser
+    - `Gather All Barriers`: Does the RP of gathering all of the barriers and placing them under your arms, then does `/RemoveAllBlockades`
+    - `Store Barriers`: Does the RP of storing the barriers in the trunk of a cruiser
+    - `Grab BLS Kit`: Does the RP of grabbing a BLS kit from the trunk of a cruiser
+    - `Initial BLS`: Does the RP of setting down the BLS kit, then looking over a player's injuries
+    - `Grab Body Bag`: Does the RP of grabbing a body bag from the trunk of a cruiser
+    - `Load Into Body Bag`: Does the RP of loading a body into a body bag and zipping it up
+  - `Inmate Processing`:
+    - `Uncuff`: Does the RP for attempting to uncuff an arrestee
+    - `Release Form`: Does the RP of signing the release form at DOC
+    - `Mugshot`: (**Use in first person**) Toggles the UI with `F7`, then takes a screenshot with `F8`, then does the RP of taking a mugshot with your phone and uploading it to the PD database (`/record`)
+    - `Fingerprints`: Does `/collectprints`, then waits for the user to press `enter`, then does the RP of collecting the prints of an individual while the `/collectprints` script runs
+  - `Tow Vehicle`: Does the RP for loading a vehicle onto a flatbed
 - `Departmental Radio`:
   - `PD to DOC`: Does a radio call over the departmental radio to DOC
   - `PD to MD`: Does a radio call over the departmental radio to MD